 Eurasia today is quite affordable.
-Students are often surprised how far their dollars will go even in major cities like St. Petersburg and Warsaw – and very surprised at how far they go in places like Bishkek and Irkutsk.
+Students are often surprised how far their dollars will go even in major cities like Warsaw – and very surprised at how far they go in places like Bishkek.
 However, students can also be surprised at how easy it is to run into troubles – like blocked bank cards or overspending while abroad.
 This guide will help you plan in advance to avoid these mistakes and make the most of your budget abroad!

 Call Your Money!
 Make sure your bank and credit card companies know you are traveling.
 Your accounts should be “flagged” so that your cards are not blocked for security reasons.
 A card crossing international borders is considered “at risk” for having been stolen.

 Find Your Moderation Point.
 Transaction fees mean fewer, larger bank withdrawals are preferable.
 However, keeping large amounts of cash on hand can be dangerous.
 Find a moderation point of how much money to carry at once and how much to leave in the bank.

 Bring a Cushion, Not a Budget.
 Bringing 200-400 dollars to keep hidden in safe place can come in handy if you lose your debit card.
 Beyond that, ATMs in SRAS locations are plentiful, safe, and, if managed well, affordable.

 Create Backup Plans.
 Know the PIN numbers for all your cards – debit and credit.
 Should your debit card be lost or stolen, you will need your credit card PIN to get cash advances.
 A backup debit card and/or account are also good failsafes.